Visiting Keukenhof as a day trip from Amsterdam? No problem! This guide will show you step by step how to go from Amsterdam to Keukenhof stress-free.

 4. Decide if you want to visit the gardens, the tulip fields or both

-5. Have a plan of attack for all the places you want to see
+5. Have a plan for all the places you want to see

 You can check out my full Keukenhof guide here for a virtual walkthrough of the different spaces, along with a rundown of the best photo opps in the park.